 Introducing, Geranyl Acetate (.84% in our recent lab test).
 This rocking terpene is found in lemon grass, carrots, sassafras, coriander, and many other places as well.

-This terpene’s superpower is that it displays anti-inflammatory and antimicrobial properties as well as a high amount of antifungal activity according to studies done by the National Institute of Health.
+This terpene’s superpower is that it displays a high amount of antifungal activity according to studies done by the National Institute of Health.
 That’s right, we are talking big league.

 Let’s meet a-Bisabolol (.48% in our tests).
 “Bisabolo”, as she likes to be called, is found in the Eremanthus Erythropappus plant among others.
 I know, that is quite a name.
 They are native to Brazil.
 Check out the picture above if you have never heard of the Eremanthus Erythropappus plant.
 Heck, we have a hard time pronouncing it.

-Hemulene’s superpower is that it is a powerful anti-inflammatory and pain reliever –pretty sweet.
+Hemulene’s superpower according to research is the powerful anti-inflammatory and pain relieving support it offers the body–pretty sweet.
 It is also helpful in promoting the healing of wounds.

 Up next is Beta-myrcene (.26% in our tests).
 Commonly found in hops, lemongrass, sweet basil, mangoes, and more.
 He has a scent that is fruity and earthy, a great combination for a terp.
 (Yeah, I just called him a terp.)

 But this terp has a ton going for it.
-This terpene’s super power: potent anti-inflammatory, pain relieving, and anxiety relieving properties.
-Myrcene is also a sleep aid–so if you have a hard time getting to or staying asleep, you’ll want this little buddy on your side.
+This terpene’s super power: according to research, this terpene possesses anti-inflammatory, pain relieving, and anxiety relieving properties.
+Myrcene can also aid with sleep–so if you have a hard time getting to or staying asleep, you’ll want this little buddy on your side.

 This mostly tree-based terpene’s name is Guaiol (.23% in Fusion).
 It is commonly found in cypress pine and the guaiacum tree.
 It has a piney scent with a rosy undertone.
 But don’t let that nice smell fool you.